Categories

 Macau: The Ruins of St Paul’s Church and the Macau Museum

-The Ruins of St Paul’s Church
+Macau The Ruins of St Paul's Church and the Macau Museum

 We zigzagged along the streets of commercial establishments and restaurants coming from Senado Square and St Dominic’s Church until we reach the narrower souvenir street heading to St Paul’s Church Ruins.
 The street here filled with souvenir shops and Macau’s favourite take home gifts from pastelarias selling peanut cookies, plums and beef jerky to mention a few goodies.